Online MBA in Nebraska

 Best Online MBA Programs in Nebraska

-The below 7 online MBA programs in Nebraska are listed in alphabetical order.
+The below seven online MBA programs in Nebraska are listed in alphabetical order.

 1. Bellevue University

-Bellevue University is a private, nonprofit university that was founded in 1966 and offers a variety of HLC and IACBE-Accredited MBA programs.Two of these programs are available online: the Performance MBA and the Strategic MBA.
+Bellevue University is a private, nonprofit university founded in 1966 and offered a variety of HLC and IACBE-Accredited MBA programs.Two of these programs are available online: the Performance MBA and the Strategic MBA.
 Both programs are flexible, have a real-world focus, and can be pursued in accelerated formats.